 It is the responsibility of The Club to:

-• Ensure the club has effective policies and procedures in place for recruitment of all staff and volunteers in accordance with EFL guidance and legal requirements.
+- Ensure the club has effective policies and procedures in place for recruitment of all staff and volunteers in accordance with EFL guidance and statutory requirements.

 It is the responsibility of the Designated Safeguarding Officer and other Managers involved in recruitment to:

-In accordance with the EFL regulations, the club has delegated responsibility to the HR Manager and Designated Safeguarding Officer to lead in all appointments.
+In accordance with the EFL regulations, the club has delegated responsibility to the Group HR Director to lead in all appointments.
 Other Heads of Department may be involved in staff appointments but the final decision will rest with the Chief Executive.